La-Sian/100-Days-Of-Code-/README.md

 DAY 30

 In more detail, covered more basic areas of React such as Virtual DOM, JSX and Props.
 I have a better understanding I why React is so popular but struggles with passing props.

+DAY 31

+Dug slightly further into react looking at userState hook and lifting state.
+I found it particularly challenging, when having to import child states to the parent/root component.